 - Closed cards, if they are opened within 24 months, also count.

 - Authorized user counts toward the 5 new accounts limit.
 Generally speaking, authorized users can make purchases with a card without assuming payment liability, but Chase does indeed count this as a new account.
 Sometimes adding an authorized user does not require an SSN, but the credit bureau is still able to locate you based on name, birthday and other information, and add the information of authorized user to your credit report.
 So if someone has added you as authorized user, remember to check your credit report before applying for a new card of Chase.
 If you get a rejection, call the reconsideration department and ask the customer service representative to drop your authorized user accounts when counting the number of new accounts.

 - Store credit cards are excluded from the definition of “new” credit card accounts here, because they are labeled differently in the credit report.

 - The exact definition of 24 months: Chase won’t tell us how they count months, so we can only guess based on available data points.
-The data points on DoC show that 24 months represent calendar months.
-For example, let’s assume a simple situation: if I got 5 cards on Jan 20, 2015, and no new accounts thereafter, I would be under 5/24 on Feb 1, 2017.
+If Experian is the only credit report Chase pulls in your area, then the data points on DoC show that 24 months actually means calendar months.
+For example, let’s assume a simple situation: if I got 5 cards on Feb 20, 2015, and no new accounts thereafter, I would be under 5/24 on Feb 1, 2017.
 I don’t need to wait until Feb 21, 2017 to get approved!
+In fact, if you obtain your credit report from Experian, you will find your account always starts on the 1st of the month you get approved, not the exact date.

 3. The ways to bypass the 5/24 rule